"The Americans" episode "Darkroom" (premiered May 9, 2017)

 Hopi House, Grand Canyon, Ariz.

-It may be that both the Iverson Adobe Village and the "Americans" art draw inspiration from the Hopi House on the South Rim of the Grand Canyon, built as a living museum by architect Mary Colter in 1904.
+It may be that both the Iverson Indian Village and the "Americans" art draw inspiration from the Hopi House on the South Rim of the Grand Canyon, built as a living museum by architect Mary Colter in 1904.